 Original Approval Date: February 12, 1991

-Date of Most Recent Review/Revision: June 22, 2017
+Date of Most Recent Review/Revision: June 3, 2021

 Office of Accountability: Office of the President

-Administrative Responsibility: Office of Dispute Resolution
+Administrative Responsibility: Office of Human Rights and Conflict Management

 1.02 Each member of the campus community is responsible for helping to create an environment that promotes mutual respect and understanding for the dignity and rights of others.
-It is in this environment that work and learning can best be accomplished and the purpose for this policy.

 Several of the following definitions are taken from legislation governing the subject matter of this policy.
 The legislation supersedes this policy; to the extent the relevant legislation is amended, the definitions below will be read as likewise amended until such time as the policy is updated.